 ISyE's faculty and staff members strive to provide a world-class educational experience for the Stewart School's undergraduate and graduate students, and to forge long-lasting relationships with ISyE alumni and industry partners.
 If you have benefited from a connection with an ISyE faculty or staff member, feel free to take a moment to send a thank-you note to that person via this web form.

 You can stay in touch with all things ISyE through our news feed, by reading one of our publications, or attending one of our upcoming events.
 ISyE employs some of the world’s most experienced researchers in their fields who enjoy sharing their perspectives on a wide variety of topics.
 Our faculty is world-renowned and our students are intellectually curious.
 Our alumni can be found around the globe in leadership positions within a wide variety of fields.

 Cyrille Combettes is a Ph.D. candidate in Machine Learning at the H. Milton Stewart School of Industrial and Systems Engineering.
 He received a M.Sc. in Applied Mathematics from École Centrale Paris and a Master of Business Analytics from MIT.

 Cyrille's research interests lie at the intersection of optimization and machine learning.
-His current work focuses on designing fast and sparse methods in convex optimization.
-Prior to joining Georgia Tech, Cyrille has worked on multiple real-world analytics projects, including as Data Scientist Intern at BCG GAMMA and as Research Assistant at MIT's Operations Research Center.
+His current work focuses on designing fast and practical algorithms for convex optimization.
+Prior to joining Georgia Tech, Cyrille has worked on multiple real-world analytics projects, including as a Data Scientist Intern at BCG GAMMA and as a Research Assistant at MIT's Operations Research Center.